 This article tells you general information on what to do and not to do in a courtroom.

-This article contains informaiton, instructions, and a form for an unsworn declaration.
-It can replace the requirement for a notary in specific cases, such as uncontested divorce.
+This article contains information, instructions, and a form for an unsworn declaration.
+It can replace the requirement for a notary in some cases.
 Forms are included.